 - The star-∆ alteration complications are the finest samples to comprehend the idea of the circuitries.

-- The resistance in a star system is represented with (X, Y, Z), which can be seen in above given diagram and the values of these resistances are (X= 80Ω), (Y= 120Ω), and (Z = 40Ω).
+- The resistance in a star system is represented with (X, Y, Z), which can be seen in the above diagram and the values of these resistances are (X= 80Ω), (Y= 120Ω), and (Z = 40Ω).

 A= (XY/Z) +Y+X)